-- 5.1.1 The Director of Finance Chief Finance Officer is responsible for managing the Trust's banking arrangements and for advising the Trust on the provision of banking services and operation of accounts. - 5.1.2 The Board of Directors shall approve the banking arrangements.
+- 5.1.1 The Chief Finance Officer is responsible for managing the Trust's banking arrangements and for advising the Trust on the provision of banking services and operation of accounts. - 5.1.2 The Board of Directors shall approve the banking arrangements.